hash-slash/SpaceHub/README.md

 guilty !!!
 It also enhances your focus and brain stimulation

-How to  play the game ?
+How to  play the game in your local desktop?

 1. Install pygame using pip install pygame on your local device. (preferably v 2.1.2).
 2. Clone and run the github repo on your local device and you are good to go.